natacha-beck/imputePrepSanger/README.md

 1. Build and strand are updated using the files from Will Rayner website (http://www.well.ox.ac.uk/~wrayner/strand/).
 2. Quality Control steps (using plink):
-     i.  maximum per person missing: 0.1 (mind). ii.  maximum per SNP missing: 0.1 (geno). iii.
-Minor allele frequency: 0.05 (maf).
+    1.  maximum per person missing: 0.1 (mind).
+    2.  maximum per SNP missing: 0.1 (geno).
+    3. Minor allele frequency: 0.05 (maf).
-     iv.
-Hardy-Weinberg equilibrium exact test using p-value 5e-8 (--hwe).
+    4. Hardy-Weinberg equilibrium exact test using p-value 5e-8 (--hwe).
 3. Then a perl script modified from Will Rayner (http://www.well.ox.ac.uk/~wrayner/tools/) creates a series of plink commands to:
-     i.
-Update: position, rsID, ref/alt allele assignment and strand to match HRC panel. ii.
-Remove:
+    1. Update: position, rsID, ref/alt allele assignment and strand to match HRC panel.
+    2. Remove:
-        a.
-Variants on chromosomes: X, XY, Y and MT.
+        1. Variants on chromosomes: X, XY, Y and MT.
-        b.
-Indels.
+        2. Indels.
-        c.
-A/T & G/C SNPs if MAF > 0.4 (palindromic SNPs, in this situation we are less confident about the strand),
+        3. A/T & G/C SNPs if MAF > 0.4 (palindromic SNPs, in this situation we are less confident about the strand),
-        d.
-SNPs with differing alleles,
+        4. SNPs with differing alleles,
-        e.
-No match to reference panel,
+        5. No match to reference panel,
-        f.
-SNPs with > 0.2 allele frequency difference to the reference,
+        6. SNPs with > 0.2 allele frequency difference to the reference,
-        g.
-Duplicates.
+        7. Duplicates.
 4. Create the vcf files using plink 1.9
 5. Using BCFTOOLS (version 1.3.1) rename the chromosomes to Ensembl-style chromosome names.
 6. Using BCFTOOLS run a check to make sure the reference alleles match with the ref alleles in HRC panel.